 - Prevent or reduce out-of-wedlock pregnancies.

-- Encourage to form and maintain two-parent families.
+- Form and maintain two-parent families.

 - The applicant must be pregnant or responsible for children below 19 years of age.